 What is better than LEGOs or Minecraft?
 How about combining the two?
-This LEGO construction set contains 241 pieces and comes with specific, easy to follow instructions.
-It contains with two mini figures, Steve and a zombie.
+This LEGO construction set contains 370 pieces and comes with specific, easy to follow instructions.
+It contains with three mini figures as well as Alex.

-Boys love putting together the cave and then pretending with the mini figures in it.
-This is a great Lego kit at a fantastic price!
+Boys love putting together the bridge and then pretending with the mini figures in it.
+This is a great LEGO kit at a fantastic price!

 - Great Minecraft theme

 - Not as detailed as other LEGO sets

 This is another fantastic STEM gift that boys love.
 It uses LEGO bricks to create 11 different machines that can be put together in various ways to perform different tasks.
 LEGOs are assembled to create a robot that punches, a gravity drop coaster, a drink whisk, and more.